aleLanda-rq/aleLanda-rq/README.md

  I am currently a Sophmore at The University Of The People, getting my bachelors in Computer Science.
- I'm currently a Web Developer at Super Purposes, but open to Software Engineering internships, or any Front End Developer roles.
+ I'm currently a Front-End Developer at Super Purposes, but open to Software Engineering internships, or any Front End Developer roles.

 Here are some ideas to get you started: